top of page

 Best for when diving at altitude.

 They are inexpensive and reliable but hard to read accurately much deeper than 10mt/ 30ft.
-It will show a relationship of atmospheres rather than actual ambient pressure and is why diving at altitude requires special procedures and training.
+It will show a relationship of atmospheres rather than actual ambient pressure, which is why diving at altitude requires special procedures and training.

 A capillary gauge will give theoretical depths rather than actual depth.